zehrabuse/ride-cancellation-prediction-ml/docs/risk_analysis.md

 # 6. Conclusion

 Risk analysis helps improve project reliability and prepares the team for potential challenges.
-By identifying risks early and defining mitigation strategies, the Ride Data Project can reduce uncertainties and ensure a more successful implementation of the data analysis and machine learning pipeline.
+By identifying risks early and defining mitigation strategies, the Ride Cancellation Project can reduce uncertainties and ensure a more successful implementation of the data analysis and machine learning pipeline.